mryhryki/zenn/README.md

 # portfolio

-This repository is resources of my portfolio (https://mryhryki.com/).
+This repository is resources of my portfoli.

 URL: https://mryhryki.com/